URL Specification

 the WHATWG standard.

 Path equivalence is defined by the following equations.
-The equations must be exhaustively applied from left-to-right to normalise an URL.
+The equations can be exhaustively applied from left-to-right to normalise an URL.

 drive x |